-• Levetiracetam Amarox is not indicated in children and adolescents below 16 years on its own (monotherapy)
+• Levetiracetam is not indicated in children and adolescents below 16 years on its own (monotherapy).

-Other medicines and Levetiracetam Amarox
+Other medicines and Levetiracetam

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-Do not take macrogol (a drug used as laxative) for one hour before and one hour after taking levetiracetam as this may results in a reduction of its effect.
+Do not take macrogol (a drug used as laxative) for one hour before and one hour after taking levetiracetam as this may results in a loss of its effect.